Microsoft-community/Community-website/wiki/useful-windows-tips.md

 ### Additional clocks
 By default, the clock on the right side of the taskbar shows the local time.
 But you can add two additional clocks that show the time in a chosen timezone.

 To do that, right-click on the clock on the taskbar, and click "Adjust date and time".
-Then, scroll down to the bottom of the page, and click "Additional Cloks".
+Then, scroll down to the bottom of the page, and click "Additional Clocks".

-On the window that appears, you can check one or both clocks, select their timezone, and add a name.
+In the window that appears, you can check one or both clocks, select their timezone, and add a name.

 <img src="./img/useful-windows-tips/additional-clocks.png" alt="Screenshot of the additional clocks window." height=350px>